xiaotinghong/AndroidRotateGestureDetector/README.md

 Since there is no build-in RotateGestureDetector in current Android Kit, I decided to write one myself.
 This RotateGestureDetector is created based on the official ScaleGestureDetector https://developer.android.com/reference/android/view/ScaleGestureDetector.html.

-I also create a MoveGestureDetector here: https://github.com/xiaotinghong/AndroidMoveGestureDetector
+I also created a MoveGestureDetector here: https://github.com/xiaotinghong/AndroidMoveGestureDetector

 The way you can use the RotateGestureDetector is very similar to use the ScaleGestureDetector since they have similar structure.